In shadow of Texas gas drilling sites, health fears escalate

 Beard, of the Port Arthur Community Action Network, worries that chemical leaks could cause a devastating explosion.
 An LNG export terminal just outside Port Arthur was recently fined for safety violations after hundreds of barrels of liquid natural gas escaped through cracks, vaporized and released 825,000 cubic feet of natural gas into the atmosphere.

-Back in Arlington, where the gas supply chain begins, Rosalia Tejeda worries about her three children, who live with her a few blocks from the well site at Mother’s Heart.
-She spoke against the drilling plan at an Arlington planning board meeting in October.
-She was crushed when the panel voted to approve it, setting up this week’s City Council vote.
+Back in Arlington, where the gas supply chain begins, Rosalia Tejeda worried about the health of her three children, who live with her a few blocks from the well site at Mother’s Heart.
+Tejeda wasn’t looking forward to telling her 13-year-old son about the outcome of the vote.

-“Why don’t you be the one standing up for my children — for all these children that are going to suffer in the future?”
-Tejeda asked.
-“I mean, it’s crazy to me.”
+“It’s sad that I have to go home and tell him that, yet again, they’re not a priority,” she said tearfully.
+“I was hoping for my faith in humanity to be revived and it’s not.”

 AP staffers Angeliki Kastanis in Los Angeles and Francois Duckett in New York contributed to this report.